LiYuan199701/AMIC/README.md

+**The model code for this document-level Bayesian AMIC is in the Colab Notebook** *Model_only_document_level_BAMIC.ipynb*.

+**The full training code, including data importing, data preprocessing, data training, and evaluation, is in the following notebooks for each data.**
 **We used four big datasets to experiment with this new Bayesian AMIC.
 Each dataset has its own Colab notebook to train and show results.**
 - Wine Review Dataset:       [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1k3KSQ5dcG12yMKW6MVCOGYtQTZOUyerz)
 - Amazon Review Dataset:     [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1yN_7I0kbxV6CVAClU5ERPXexxetah4CK)